zerv-dev/BlogApp/Readme.md

 - [ ] add solution file
 - [ ] create a project for testing
 - [ ] GCP
-- [ ] Completelyseperate project for data layer
+- [ ] Completely separate project for data layer